 - Anonymize all keystrokes which users enter into forms of your site

-I'm purposely using the word 'semi' in the text above.
-Anonymizing data is better than collecting non anonymized data.
-However, it is still not compliant.
+I'm purposely using the word ‘semi’ in the text above.
+Anonymizing data is better, but it’s still considered personal data.

-In their statement, the DPA addressed the anonymization or collection of 'hashed IP addresses.
-They called the anonymization of personal data a "technical wrinkle."
-Basically saying, instead of providing the personal data directly, you turn it into a puzzle, which is still not compliant with European privacy regulations.
+In their statement, the DPA addressed the anonymization or collection of hashed IP addresses as a technical wrinkle.
+Basically saying: Instead of providing the personal data directly, you turn it into a puzzle, which is still not compliant with European privacy regulations.

 In comparison, Simple Analytics is compliant out-of-box.
-You don't ever need to display annoying cookie banners on your website.
-We don't make any concessions regarding the privacy of your visitors, and by default, you are fully compliant when using Simple Analytics.
-The trade-off is that we don't offer features which require users to be tracked, such as session tracking.
+We don’t make any concessions regarding the privacy of your visitors, and by default, you are fully compliant when using Simple Analytics.
+You also don’t need to display annoying cookie banners on your website.
+The trade-off is that we don’t offer features that require individual users to be tracked, such as session tracking.

 If you break it down, it just comes down to this:

 Matomo is more extensive than Simple Analytics.
 It has a Google Analytics feel with multiple charts, many features, and reports.
-Matomo displays hundreds of different website metrics, and while some might be relevant for a few die-hard marketers, most will not be looked at.
+Matomo displays hundreds of different website metrics, and while some might be relevant for a few die-hard marketers, most will confuse the regular user.

-In terms of usability, Matomo might be a bit confusing.
-One of our customers who switched from Matomo told us that:
+One of our customers who switched from Matomo told us his take:

-"You do need to roll up your sleeves to install Matomo properly, they guide you through the process but you will need some experience to complete it, and trouble-shoot"
+“You need to roll up your sleeves to install Matomo properly.
+They guide you through the process, but you will need some experience to complete it and troubleshoot”

 Matomo provides two options: Self-hosted and cloud-hosted.

-Self-hosted is the free version of their product (although you need to pay for your servers and need to have quite a lot of technical expertise).
-In addition, if you want to add more features, you need to pay extra.
+Self-hosted is the free version of their product (although you need to pay for your servers and have a lot of technical expertise).
+In addition, if you want to add more features, you must pay extra.

 The cloud-hosted version is similar to what Simple Analytics offers.
-Both companies charge based on the number of 'hits' or website visits.
-By comparing both cloud-hosted solutions, we can see quite a stark difference in pricing:
+Both companies charge based on the number of ‘datapoints’ (page views + events).

-We have to note that Matomo provides more reports, charts, and metrics to track than Simple Analytics.
-Their product has more features.
-For some, this is preferred over a simpler solution like Simple Analytics, but it also has its drawbacks.
+We must note that Matomo provides more reports, charts, and metrics to track than Simple Analytics.
+It’s more feature-rich.
+It depends on your needs whether that is a good thing.

 Matomo is one of the largest web analytics tools out there.
 At least 1% of all the websites on the internet are using Matomo.
-It's a great success, and it paved the way for independent projects like Simple Analytics to take on Google.
+It's a great success and paved the way for other tools like Simple Analytics to take on Google.